ReDI-School/ux_ui_bootcamp/volunteers/teaching_assistant.md

 **Before the Session:**

 1. Coordinates with the Session Owner before the session
+2. Review the slides to be aware of the content to be covered

 **In the Session:**

 1. Open Zoom call as a host (with host key pinned in Slack channel)
+2. Start the recording (it saved then automatically on the Cloud)
-2. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
+3. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
-3. Breakouts: support group work/exercises
+4. Breakouts: support group work/exercises
-4. Tracks Attendance (> Camera on policy!)
+5. Tracks Attendance (> Camera on policy!)

 **After the Session:**